sumup-oss/circuit-ui/.changeset/nine-tigers-approve.md

 '@sumup/circuit-ui': minor
 ---

-Added a new `NotificationInline` component that provides quick and contextual inline notification.
+Added a new `NotificationInline` component that provides quick and contextual inline notifications.